samet-rum/Basic_and_computer_programming/README.md

-Hello this task is a my first project! this task for a *Basic of Computer Programming*.
+Hello this task is a my first project!/n this task for a *Basic of Computer Programming*.